singular-labs/Singular-SKAdNetwork-App/README.md

 - Run the app and follow the on-screen instructions

 ## How to Run skadnetwork_server.py
-- Place your private key in the same directory as the server in file called `key.pem`
+- Place your private key in the same directory as the server in a file called `key.pem`
 - `cd skadnetwork-server`
 - `pip install -r requirements.txt` (make sure you are using python3)
 - `python skadnetwork_server.py`